 6 - Old School Vintage Blast Pre-Workout

-What makes Old School Vintage Blast especially perfect for boxers is the fact that it combines fast and slow-digesting ingredients.
+Our tests indicate that what sets Old School Vintage Blast apart from the rest of the products is it is perfect for boxers because it combines fast and slow-digesting ingredients.

 This supplement has two sets of ingredients:

 - Stage I: L-citrulline malate, beta-alanine, L-arginine, L-carnitine tartrate, and caffeine.

 - Stage II: D-aspartic acid, N-acetyl-L-tyrosine, and microencapsulated caffeine.

 The Stage I ingredients (especially L-citrulline and beta-alanine) are known for increasing blood flow, enhancing muscle endurance, and significantly lowering fatigue .

 The microencapsulated caffeine breaks down slower than regular caffeine, allowing boxers to feel stimulated for a longer time .

 - Beta-Alanine: 1000 mg